Timeline of the COVID-19 pandemic in New Zealand (2022): February

 On 4 February, New Zealand reported a record 209 new community: 21 in Northland, 99 in the Auckland Region, 51 in Waikato, 15 in Rotorua, 15 in Bay of Plenty, three in Hawke's Bay, four in Tairāwhiti and one in MidCentral.
 In addition, 64 cases were reported in managed isolation.

 On 7 February, several schools reported positive cases among students and staff including Te Mata Primary School (four students) in Hastings' Havelock North suburb, Hamilton Boys' High School (one student), Hamilton Christian School (one student), Rototuna Junior and Senior High School (one student), Melville Intermediate School (one student) and Prospect School (one staff member) in Auckland's Glen Eden suburb.

 On 10 February, Queenstown in the South Island's Otago region reported two community cases.
 These mark the first new community cases in the Southern District Health Board since 17 April 2020.
 That same day, two students at Ilminister Intermediate School in Gisborne in the North Island tested positive for COVID-19.
 As a result, half the school and seven teachers were into self-isolation.
 Later that day, a community case was reported in Dunedin.
-The individual had spent time in Wanaka and Cromwell during their infectious period.
+The individual had spent time in Wānaka and Cromwell during their infectious period.

 On 11 February, two community cases were reported in Invercargill and Gore, New Zealand in the South Island's Southland Region.
 Both cases had previously visited the Queenstown area.

 On 12 February, six staff and seven patients at Auckland City Hospital tested positive for COVID-19.
 In response, all patients and two staff at two wards for the elderly were ordered to undergo testing.

 On 13 February, a positive case was reported at Musselburgh School in Dunedin.
 In response, all Year 5 and Year 6 students at the school were identified as close contacts with families being asked to get their children tested.

 On 14 February, 19 cases were reported in Otago and Southland, bringing the total number of cases in the Southern District Health Board to 51.